Find Trade Colleges

 Types of Degrees Other Precision Metal Working Majors Are Getting

-The following table lists how many other precision metal working graduations there were in 2020-2021 for each degree level.
+The following table lists how many other precision metal working graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads